learning-zone/javascript-basics/README.md

   };
 }

-// Now you can use Object.values() even in older browsers that don't support it natively const obj = { a: 1, b: 2, c: 3 };
+// Now you can use Object.values() even in older browsers that don\'t support it natively const obj = { a: 1, b: 2, c: 3 };
 const values = Object.values(obj);